erizov/Professor/semester_10/lecture_66_llm_inference/kv_cache_optimization/school.en.md

 ## Simple Explanation

-Kv Cache Optimization is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+KV Cache Optimization is an algorithm used to solve specific problems in computer science.

 ## Where It's Used